At a glance

 There are also non-drug alternatives such as saline (salt water) nasal sprays and nasal washes (nasal irrigation).

 Allergen-specific immunotherapy (also known as desensitization) can reduce your sensitivity to allergens over the long term.
-Like with vaccines, this treatment approach involves exposing people to small amounts of the allergen.
-Here it is done at regular intervals by either injecting the allergen into your skin or placing it under your tongue.
+A bit like with vaccines, this treatment approach involves exposing people to small amounts of the allergen.
+Here it is done at regular intervals by either injecting the allergen under your skin or placing it under your tongue.
 Allergen-specific immunotherapy takes about three years to complete.

 Biedermann T, Heppt W, Renz H, Röcken M (Ed).
 Allergologie.
 Berlin: Springer; 2016.